BodenmillerGroup/xtiff/README.md

 ## Requirements

-This package requires Python 3.7 or later.
+This package requires Python 3.7 or newer.

-Python package dependencies are listed in [requirements.txt](https://github.com/BodenmillerGroup/xtiff/blob/master/requirements.txt).

 Using virtual environments is strongly recommended.